obonaventure/cnp3/book/network/bgp.rst

 .. [#fmed] The MED attribute can be used on `customer->provider` peering relationships upon request of the customer.
 On `shared-cost` peering relationship, the MED attribute is only enabled when there is a explicit agreement between the two peers.

 .. [#fgranularity] Some researchers such as [MUF+2007]_ have shown that modelling the Internet topology at the AS-level requires more than the `shared-cost` and `customer->provider` peering relationships.
-However, there is no publically available model that goes beyond these classical peering relationships.
+However, there is no publicly available model that goes beyond these classical peering relationships.

 .. [#fbgpdata] BGP data is often collected by establishing BGP sessions between Unix hosts running a BGP daemon and BGP routers in different ASes.
 The Unix hosts stores all BGP messages received and regular dumps of its BGP routing table.
 See http://www.routeviews.org, http://www.ripe.net/ris, http://bgp.potaroo.net or http://irl.cs.ucla.edu/topology/